tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-indexer.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
 > Preview features for this API include [cache property](#cache) used during [incremental indexing](/azure/search/cognitive-search-incremental-indexing-conceptual), allowing you to repurpose existing processed content when you make a modification that doesn't affect it.
+If you are using a [customer-managed encryption](/azure/search/search-security-manage-encryption-keys), this preview adds the **identity** property and managed identity support to key vault connections.
 This preview feature is also supported in 2020-06-30-Preview.

 An [indexer](/azure/search/search-indexer-overview) automates indexing from supported data sources by connecting to a predefined *data source*, retrieving and serializing data, and passing it to a search service for data ingestion.
 For AI enrichment of image and unstructured text, indexers can also accept a *skillset* that adds image and natural language processing.